SweetPotatoImprov/StatTools/GoodDataPractices/README.md

 * One to clean the data
 * One to analyze the data.

-The key idea here is that anyone with these two files must be able to reproduce your analysis and therefore to get exactly the same results you get, no matter how complicated the analysis is.
+The key idea here is that anyone with these two files must be able to reproduce your analysis and therefore to get exactly the same results you got, no matter how complicated the analysis is.
 This is the concept of reproducibility.
 Reproducibility is important because:

 * It helps to prevent/correct errors.
 The more the people that reproduce your analysis, the higher the chances of detecting and correcting mistakes.
 * It makes analysis transparent.